burakkuru5534/go-ticket/README.md

  This project could build in your local also this is a dockerized project.

- sudo docker build . -t go-ticket-docker sudo docker-compose up -d --build docker exec -it postgres psql -U postgres
+ $sudo docker build . -t go-ticket-docker

+ $sudo docker-compose up -d --build

+ $docker exec -it postgres psql -U postgres

 ### Test